Are you a small business owner with a blog? Is the blog successful? If it’s not, I might have a hunch why…

-And of course, one of the most problematic parts of the task is checking outgoing links.
-Are they still pointing to a relevant, live pages?
-If the page is dead, then the hosting company may park their own page at that link.
-Or somebody filled a page with a sponsored ad that doesn’t reflect the content of your blog or that page.
-And even worse yet, it could be point to a porn site.
+And, of course, one of the most problematic parts of the task is checking outgoing links.
+Are they still pointing to relevant, live pages?
+If the page is dead, then the hosting company may park its own page at that link.
+Or somebody could fill a page with a sponsored ad that doesn’t reflect the content of your blog or that page.
+And even worse yet, the outdated link could point to a porn site.

 Another approach is to simply review an older post for every new post you publish.